- It’s very easy to change the way the mouse cursor looks in Windows 11.

 Guide: Changing Mouse Pointer Properties in Windows 11

-1. Pick one of the 7 ways to launch the Settings app.
+1. Pick one of the many ways to launch the Settings app.
+I prefer to press Win + I on my keyboard.

 2. Navigate to Accessibility – Mouse pointer and touch.